canonical/data-integrator/README.md

 index-name - `string`; The index name for which the access is granted.
 [OPENSEARCH ONLY]

+prefix-name - `string`; The prefix for which the access is granted.

+keyspace-name - `string`; The keyspace name for which the access is granted.

 entity-type - `string`; The type of entity to create when integrated.

 entity-permissions - `string`; List of permissions to assigned to the custom entity, in JSON format.